BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Tobias Cloverwind

 Rath's original intent for the game was to make mythology interesting to learn about.
 This idea has convinced some teachers to use the game or even to create their own versions that they can incorporate in their classes to engage students in the content.
-By using class content to solve problems within a fictional story, many students not only develop a deeper understanding for the material, but they understand it better.
+By using class content to solve problems within a fictional story, many students develop a deeper understanding for the material.
 Other teachers have led students to examine how their decisions in the game have led to plotline and character development.

 Social Skills